Your student account

 Students that require letters of enrolment for government-issued student loans should check with Financial Aid as a letter from the school may not be required.

-If you are a student currently attending BCIT, bring the forms to Student Records.
-Forms are processed in the order they are received.
-There is a processing time of five business days for all forms.
+If you are a student currently attending BCIT, please submit your forms to Student Records either electronically at firstname.lastname@example.org or in person.
+Forms are processed in the order they are received, and the processing time is 5 business days.

-If you have applied to a full-time program and have not yet started classes, bring the forms to Admissions.
+If you have applied to a full-time program and have not yet started classes, please submit your forms to Admissions.

 Diplomas and certificates are issued once to the student.
 Copies of these documents are not kept by BCIT.
 If your credential has been lost, destroyed or stolen, please request your replacement credential from Student Records by completing the Replacement Document Request form [PDF].

 Please note: If you received a statement of completion for a part-time studies course, it was likely issued by the course program area.
 If you require a replacement statement of completion, please contact the program area directly.